-Both the 50 km and 30 km run primarily along the historic Western States trail.
-Both races have different starting locations but, they all finish at the same place: Overlook Park in Auburn.
+Created by the legendary Ann Trason, the Overlook Endurance Runs primarily follow the historic Western States trail.
+Both races have different starting locations but, they finish at the same place: Overlook Park in Auburn.

 The 30K run starts at the top of Drivers Flat Road.
 After a swooping descent to the Middle Fork American River at Rucky Chucky it merges with the 50K course to Auburn.
 Highlights include following old mining roads and trails along the river, holding onto a cable as you wade the river at the historic Poverty Bar crossing used for decades by horse riders, passing the ruins of the Mountain Quarries. crossing the famous No Hands Bridge, and passing Robie Point on the way to the finish at the American River Canyon Overlook in Auburn.
 And YES, for both distances there will be a river crossing!